 There are no changes to the agents' ability to facilitate sales on LCBO’s behalf to hospitality licensees under Specialty Services.
 There are also no changes to purchases from suppliers (wine, spirit and RTD) authorized under the Direct Delivery Program.

 - We will be streamlining the way you submit claims; they will now be submitted through wholesale.lcbo.com.
-Expect training in mid-to-late November.
+Expect training in the new year.

 - Other changes include targeted enhancements to wholesale.lcbo.com, and improved fill rates for LCBO-supplied products.